appsmithorg/appsmith-docs/.github/drafts/16296/16296_self-hosting.md

 Appsmith provides a [secured environment](Link to security page) for cloud-hosted and self-hosted instances by encrypting sensitive information like database credentials using [AES 256 Encryption](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 For self-hosted instances, it also supports setting up [SSL certificates](Link to SSL & Custom Domain page - Setting up SSL section) via [LetsEncrypt](https://letsencrypt.org/) during installation.

 #### Internal database
-A self-hosted instance could allow you to integrate with an internal database and use it to build apps.
+A self-hosted instance could allow you to connect with a database running on the same machine/intranet and use it to build apps.

 > Using a cloud-hosted instance would require the ability to access the internal databases.
-You would be required to use tunneling services like [ngrok](Link to Ngrok doc on Appsmtih) to expose your internal database to the internet and build apps.
+For example, you would be required to use tunneling services like [ngrok](Link to Ngrok doc on Appsmtih) to expose your internal database to the internet or whitelist Appsmith cloud's external IP addresses to build apps.

-Appsmith uses MongoDB for storing app data and Redis for storing session information.
+Appsmith uses MongoDB to store app data and Redis to store session information and non-critical caches.
 You may wish to integrate with custom MongoDB or Redis servers hosted on your infrastructure.
 For this, you would have to [modify the configuration of environment variables and point them to the custom MongoDB/Redis] (Link to Custom MongoDB and Redis Page) instances.

 #### Updates
 You can configure more flexible updates, schedules, and other maintenance activities for a self-hosted instance.
 You can follow the steps to configure [maintenance window and schedule auto updates](Link to Maintenance window page).

- > The self-hosted version isn't air-gapped and pings a cloud service to fetch release notes about the product updates.
+ > The self-hosted version isn't air-gapped and reaches out to the Appsmith cloud.
+For example, to fetch release notes about product updates.
 It helps you stay updated with the latest releases.
 If you would like a fully air-gapped deployment, please write to support@appsmith.com.

 ### Deploy
 You can choose from various popular platforms to deploy Appsmith, like Docker, Kubernetes, AWS, Digital Ocean, and more.

+> Appsmith officially supports docker-based installations.

 #### Pre-setup checklist
 It's simple and quick to deploy Appsmith.
 Please ensure that your system has the following recommended configuration for optimal performance before moving forward with the deployment: